 Selected Natural Resource Damage Assessment Experience

-Providing consulting support to a confidential utility client in regard to a NRDA claim brought forth by a State Trustee related to sediment contamination in a river associated with one of their former MGP sites.
+Provided consulting support to a confidential utility client in regard to a NRDA claim brought forth by a State Trustee related to sediment contamination in a river associated with one of their former MGP sites.

 Provided toxicology support on a NRDA claim for a confidential industrial client to address legacy tar contamination at a river site.
-Used the benthic invertebrate community and sediment toxicity test data collected by others from the waterbodies to provide an alternate service loss relationship to defend a reduced settlement amount, and communicated the results of the assessment during client-trustee settlement meetings.
+Used the benthic invertebrate community and sediment toxicity test data collected by others from the waterbodies to provide an alternate service loss relationship to defend a reduced settlement amount and communicated the results of the assessment during client-trustee settlement meetings.

-Managed the benthic invertebrate investigation performed as part of an NRDA for a refinery site on the East Coast.
+Managed the benthic invertebrate investigation performed as part of a NRDA for a refinery site on the East Coast.
 Prepared a work plan, managed the field investigation, and wrote a report of the results.
 The investigation included an extensive evaluation of the benthic invertebrate population in the multiple aquatic habitats (both freshwater and marine) at the refinery and comparable reference stations.

 Selected Human Health Risk Assessment Experience

-Evaluated the distribution of lead in soils surrounding a battery manufacturing facility, and the background levels of lead in soils in the City of Milwaukee, based on research that had been completed by others and monitoring performed by the City.
+Evaluated the distribution of lead in soils surrounding a battery manufacturing facility, and the background levels of lead in soils in the City of Milwaukee, based on research completed by others and monitoring performed by the city.
 Provided toxicological support when dealing with WDNR and the City of Milwaukee Health Department concerning the health implications of the soil-lead concentrations in areas near the facility.
 Performed site-specific evaluations of the potential for chemical vapors to be transported into residences near a former facility.

 Developed a human health and ecological risk assessment for the former Marion Engineering Depot, River Valley Schools, in Marion, Ohio, focused on health concerns associated with a former Department of Defense disposal area onsite.
-The primary contaminants detected at the site are polycyclic aromatic hydrocarbons and chlorinated solvents.
+The primary contaminants detected at the site are PAHs and chlorinated solvents.
 However, dioxins and dibenzofurans were a public health issue that needed to be addressed because of public concerns.
 Developed risk assessment work plans, negotiated with regulatory agencies, and presented at Restoration Advisory Board meetings.

-Conducted a human and ecological risk assessment for a reach of the South Branch of the Shiawasse River, Howell, Michigan, that had been contaminated with PCBs containing oils.
+Conducted a human and ecological risk assessment for a reach of the South Branch of the Shiawassee River, Howell, Michigan, that had been contaminated with PCBs containing oils.
 Performed the transport-and-fate analysis of PCBs in the riverine environment, including bioaccumulation of PCBs in fish.

 Conducted a human and ecological assessment of a former industrial facility along the North Branch Canal in downtown Chicago.
 The primary chemicals of concern were PAHs, PCBs, and petroleum-related volatile organic compounds.
 The risk assessment followed a tiered risk-based corrective action (RBCA) approach to streamline the risk assessment process.
 Transport modeling was performed to predict the potential for impact to the canal.